VIDA-NYU/reproserver/README.md

 This doesn't use docker-compose, because it has [serious limitations](https://github.com/moby/moby/issues/18789).
 To have better control over the build, and to have efficient & automatic builds, [pydoit](http://pydoit.org/) is used to drive Docker.
 It can also generate the Kubernetes configuration for you.

+Don't forget to check out the submodule using `git submodule init && git submodule update`.

 Using `doit build` will build the images (`reproserver-*`).
 Using `doit start` will start all the containers locally.

 The ports are: